Why Hire an Accident Attorney?

-If you have been injured in a car wreck in Dallas, you need to speak to a lawyer right away in order to protect your rights.
+If you’re the victim of a preventable car wreck in Dallas, you need to speak to a lawyer right away in order to protect your rights.
 Attorney Aaron Herbert is the Dallas accident lawyer who can help.
 Do not let the insurance company take advantage of you!
 You can count on us to negotiate with the insurance company to make sure you get fair value for your claim.
 Our office handles all automobile accident cases on a contingency fee basis, which means you pay us nothing unless we recover money for you!
 Call us now for a free consultation and to find out how much your case is worth.

 Accidents in Dallas